Quicr/quicr-arch-spec/moq-arch.md

 Chat applications and messaging system can form a manifest representing the roster of the people in a given channel or talk room.
-The manifest can provide information on the application componentd for user that are contributes messages.
-A subscription to each application component enables reception of each new message.
+The manifest can provide information on the application component of the Quicr Name for user that are contributing messages.
+A subscription to each application such component enables reception of each new message.
 Each message would be a single object.
-Typically QuicR would be use to get the recent messages and then a more traditional HTTP CDN approach could be used to retrieve copies of all the older objects.
+Typically QuicR would be used to get the recent messages and then a more traditional HTTP CDN approach could be used to retrieve copies of all the older objects.

-# Security Considerations
+# Security Considerations {{#sec}}

-The links between Relay and other Relays or Clients can be encrypted, this does not protect the content from Relays however.
-To mitigate this all the objects need to be end to end encrypted with a keying mechanism outside the scope of this protocol.
-For may applications, simply getting the keys over HTTPS for a particular object from the origin server will be adequate.
+The links between Relay and other Relays or Clients can be encrypted, however, this does not protect the content from Relays.
+To mitigate this all the objects needs to be end-to-end encrypted with a keying mechanism outside the scope of this protocol.
+For may applications, simply getting the keys over HTTPS for a particular object/group from the origin server will be adequate.
 For other applicants keying based on MLS may be more appropriate.
-Many applications can leverage the existing key managed scheme used in HLS and DASH for DRM protected content.
+Many applications can leverage the existing key managed schemes used in HLS and DASH for DRM protected content.

-Relays reachable on the Internet are assumed to have a burstiness relationship with teh Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.
+Relays reachable on the Internet are assumed to have a burstiness relationship with the Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.

 Relays in a local network may choose to process content for any Origin